sjentsch/lsjDocs/Ch12/Ch12_Regression_01.rst

    However, the interesting thing to note here is that there is actually a perfect monotonic relationship between the two variables.
 In this toy example, increasing the hours worked always increases the grade received, as illustrated by the solid line.
-Thit is reflected in a Spearman correlation of ρ = 1.00.
+This is reflected in a Spearman correlation of ρ = 1.00.
 With such a small data set, however, it is an open question as to which version better describes the actual relationship involved.